Maryland: Primary and secondary education

 Education Week ranked Maryland #1 in its nationwide 2009–2013 Quality Counts reports.
-The College Board's 9th Annual AP Report to the Nation also ranked Maryland first.
 Primary and secondary education in Maryland is overseen by the Maryland State Department of Education, which is headquartered in Baltimore.
 The highest educational official in the state is the State Superintendent of Schools, who is appointed by the State Board of Education to a four-year term of office.
 The Maryland General Assembly has given the Superintendent and State Board autonomy to make educationally related decisions, limiting its influence on the day-to-day functions of public education.
 Each county and county-equivalent in Maryland has a local Board of Education charged with running the public schools in that particular jurisdiction.

 The budget for education was $5.5 billion in 2009, representing about 40 percent of the state's general fund.
 Data from the 2017 census shows that, among large school districts, four Maryland districts are in the top six for per-pupil annual spending, exceeded only by the Boston and New York City districts.

 Maryland has a broad range of private primary and secondary schools.
 Many of these are affiliated with various religious sects, including parochial schools of the Catholic Church, Quaker schools, Seventh-day Adventist schools, and Jewish schools.
 In 2003, Maryland law was changed to allow for the creation of publicly funded charter schools, although the charter schools must be approved by their local Board of Education and are not exempt from state laws on education, including collective bargaining laws.

 In 2008, the state led the entire country in the percentage of students passing Advanced Placement examinations.
 23.4 percent of students earned passing grades on the AP tests given in May 2008.
 This marks the first year that Maryland earned this honor.
 Three Maryland high schools (in Montgomery County) were ranked among the top 100 in the country by US News in 2009, based in large part on AP test scores.